awsdocs/amazon-rekognition-developer-guide/doc_source/API_ModerationLabel.md

 Required: No

  **Name**   <a name="rekognition-Type-ModerationLabel-Name"></a>
-The label name for the type of content detected in the image\.
+The label name for the type of unsafe content detected in the image\.
 Type: String
 Required: No